 Allergy is an enormous problem that is increasing dramatically.
 A hundred years ago it was rare, but since then it has become an epidemic.
 Asthma, rhinoconjunctivitis and eczema are the most common diseases caused by allergy.
 The number of allergic people has increased 7-fold in the last 30 years.
 Worldwide, more than one billion people are affected by allergies, and the number is expected to rise up to four billion within the next 50 years.

 Traditionally, allergy medication such as antihistamines and corticosteroids has been used for alleviating the allergic symptoms.
-This approach is often insufficient and does not affect the underlying condition, but even so, the anti-allergy drug market is anticipated to exceed $14.7 billion in 2015 in the US alone.
+This approach is often insufficient and does not affect the underlying condition, but even so, the anti-allergy drug market was already worth $11 billion in 2014.

 Allergen immunotherapy is a method where increasing doses of allergen are administrated to promote the immune system to develop tolerance to the allergen.
 Immunotherapy affects the mechanism causing the allergic symptoms instead of merely controlling the symptoms.
 It often provides long-term relief for the patient, even after the therapy period is over.
 The worldwide allergy vaccine sales were $642 million in 2010, and about $1.1 billion in 2014.